 We’re so excited to take a journey to Mesoamerica this week, exploring ancient cultures and seeing how they have impacted our life today!
+We will explore the ancient architecture of this impressive civilization.
+Our lessons will also help us to appreciate the artistic and playful side of the people of Mesoamerica.
+There will be science and math applications that we are confident your child will enjoy playing with.
 As always, consider this lesson plan a framework for your homeschool.
 Want to finish all the lessons in a couple days?
 Go for it!
 Prefer to space them out one per day this week?
 That works great, too.
-Start by reading through all of the lessons before you begin your week so you can determine which activities you’ll complete and which supplies you will need.
-Want to track your progress along the way?
-Download our skills and books tracker for your records.
+Download our skills and books tracker for your records and let’s begin!

 What you need: